Migrants are not overrunning U.S. border towns, despite the political rhetoric

 Last week, Abbott conducted an aerial tour of the border, then held a news conference in Mission, Tex., against the backdrop of law enforcement vehicles.
 Sen. John Cornyn (R-Tex.) and Rep. Henry Cuellar (D-Tex.) toured a newly reopened youth detention facility in Carrizo Springs and spoke with border leaders for a roundtable in Laredo.

-House Minority Leader Kevin McCarthy (R-Calif.) and a team of Republican lawmakers plan to visit the border Monday to not only assess the situation for themselves but to continue to criticize Biden.
+House Minority Leader Kevin McCarthy (R-Calif.) and a team of Republican lawmakers visited the border Monday to assess the situation and criticize Biden.
 Democratic lawmakers are planning to soon do their own trip to provide a counter message.

 Residents and border city leaders say they often don’t feel heard about the practical steps needed to avert an actual crisis.
 Few want open borders here, but they say that’s not what is happening right now.

-“Some people come with good intentions and some come for a photo op,” said Cortez, the Hildalgo County judge.
+“Some people come with good intentions, and some come for a photo op,” said Cortez, the Hildalgo County judge.

-“But for all the agendas, we still haven’t been able to solve this problem.” said Cortez, a Democrat.
+“But for all the agendas, we still haven’t been able to solve this problem,” the Democrat said.
 “How can we tell the rest of America to wake up and tell your congressional people that what we want — no, need, is comprehensive immigration reform.”

 'Little overall impact'

-Note: Correction: A previous version of this article stated that Rep. Henry Cuellar (D-Tex.) only invited one representative of the immigrant advocacy community to a roundtable to discuss the crisis at the border.
-He invited three.